Josip998/qr-code-detector/README.md

-## install packages and start the app
+# install packages and start the app

-# In the root directory run:
+## In the root directory terminal run:

 pip install -r requirements.txt

-# to start the backend service run:
+## to start the backend service run:

 uvicorn app:app --reload

-# In the frontend directory run:
+## In the frontend directory terminal run:

 npm install

-# to start the frontend service run:
+## to start the frontend service run:

 npm run dev